ovh/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 ### Can I import an ARIN range in campuses accepting only RIPE ranges, and vice-versa?

-Yes, with our updated policy, it is now possible to use ARIN or RIPE IP blocks on any OVHcloud campus.
+Yes, with our updated policy, it is now possible to use ARIN or RIPE IP blocks on OVHcloud campus where the BYOIP product is available.
 We've removed previous restrictions to offer greater flexibility and efficiency in IP address management and allocation.
 You can import and use your IP blocks according to your specific needs, regardless of the geographical location of the campus.

 ### Can I import an ARIN AS number with a RIPE IP range, and vice-versa?